 In Georgia, we have a rule called “comparative fault” that can affect the amount of damages you are able to collect.
 Under the idea of comparative fault is the modified comparative negligence rule, which states that as long as you were responsible for less than 50% of the accident, you can file a claim.
 However, if you are found to have been 20% at fault for the accident, the payout you are eligible to receive may be 20% less than it would be if you were not at fault for the accident at all.

 Rules like these are why it makes sense to have an experienced Atlanta burn injury attorney at your side.
 The responsible party may try to claim that you had more responsibility in the accident than you actually did, thus restricting the amount of compensation that you could receive.
-However, an experienced lawyer will be able to ensure that you have the best chance at receiving every bit of compensation that you deserve.
+However, an experienced Atlanta personal injury lawyer will be able to ensure that you have the best chance at receiving every bit of compensation that you deserve.

 What Damages Can I Claim in a Burn Injury Case?